 Cast & Creative - Creatives

-Theresa studied at Oxford University and trained at Birmingham Rep on the ITV/Regional Theatre Young Director Scheme.
+She trained at Birmingham Rep on the Regional Theatre Young Director Scheme.

 Laura is a Brooklyn-based screenwriter and playwright.
 She is best known for four seasons as a writer/producer on the Netflix drama, House of Cards (WGA nomination for outstanding writing in a drama series, three Primetime Emmy Award nominations for a drama series) and more than twenty produced stage adaptations and plays including Sex with Strangers (Steppenwolf Theatre, Chicago: Second Stage, NYC; Hampstead Theatre, London; Sydney Theatre, AU: Blackwing Productions, Buenos Aires, AR; Teatro das Artes, Rio, Brazil; one of the most produced plays in America in '15, '16 and '17 seasons with over fifty separate productions in the U.S.).
 She has written pilots for 20th Century Fox TV/Fox network and Fox 21 and is adapting Peter Nichols' novel The Rocks for television.